AdobeDocs/experience-platform.de-DE/help/data-science-workspace/models-recipes/publish-model-service-api.md

 >[!NOTE]
 >
 >Beim Abrufen verschiedener ML-Dienste kann eine Antwort mit mehr oder weniger Schlüssel/Wert-Paaren zurückgegeben werden.
-Die obige Antwort ist eine Darstellung eines [ML-Dienstes mit geplanten Schulungs- und BewertungsexperimentLAUFEN](#ml-service-with-scheduled-experiments-for-training-and-scoring).
+Die obige Antwort ist eine Darstellung eines [ML-Dienstes mit geplanten Schulungs- und Auswertungs-Experimentabläufen](#ml-service-with-scheduled-experiments-for-training-and-scoring).

-## Planen von Schulungen oder Bewertungen
+## Planen von Schulungen oder Auswertungen

-Wenn Sie die Bewertung und Schulung für einen bereits veröffentlichten ML-Dienst planen möchten, können Sie dies tun, indem Sie den vorhandenen ML-Dienst mit einer `PUT` Anforderung am aktualisieren `/mlServices`.
+If you want to schedule scoring and training on an ML Service that has already been published, you can do so by updating the existing ML Service with a `PUT` request on `/mlServices`.

 **API-Format**